pkourouklidis/panoptes-wiki/Core-Concepts.md

 ```

 The above trigger, for example, specifies that the _Algorithm Execution_ *exec1* will be triggered if either of the following two alternatives is true:
-- There have been at least 100 inference requests, 100 inference responses and 100 ground truth labels since the last time this trigger has gone off.
+- There have been at least 100 prediction requests, 100 prediction responses, and 100 ground truth labels since the last time this trigger has gone off (all three conditions must be true).
 - There has been at least one day since the last time this trigger has gone off.

+In summary, there are four types of events that can make a trigger go off:
+- A new data point has been received that can be used as an ML model input (_samples_ keyword).
+- A new prediction has been produced based on the above sample (_predictions_ keyword).
+- The ground truth label for the above prediction has become available (_labels_ keyword).
+- A certain amount of time has passed since the last time the _Trigger_ has gone off (one day/one week/one month/one year keywords).

 A couple of clarifications:
-- There are four types of events that can make a trigger go off.
-The first two are when there is a new data point that can be used as an ML model input (i.e sample) and when the ML model makes a prediction on that sample.
-In an online inference scenario, these two events will come in pairs.
-But because of the possibility of batch inference, where predictions are made all at once on a set of samples, PDL users can define triggers based on either event.
+- In an online serving setting, _Samples_ and _Predictions_ will come in pairs.
+But because of the possibility of batch serving, where we collect _samples_ over a period of time and make _predictions_ on all of them at once, PDL users can define _Triggers_ based on either event.
+- When a _Base Algorithm Execution_ defines two or more related inputs (eg a _Prediction_ and its related _Label_) the data will be made available in a tabular format (ie a Pandas dataframe) where their relationship will be preserved.
+Given that A _Label_ always comes after a _Prediction_ is produced and a _Prediction_ is produced after a _Sample_ is received, the input will have some missing values if, for example, there is a _Prediction_ for which the corresponding _Label_ is not yet available.
+With that in mind, to guarantee that the input will have a certain number of complete rows, it should be based on the input that comes last.
+We should for example define a _Trigger_ every 100 _Labels_ to ensure that the input will have at least 100 rows with _Prediction_ as well as _Label_ values.